• Skip to main content

 In conclusion, research suggests skipping the fish oil entirely and choosing either virgin fish liver oil or krill oil.

-If you do not consume organ meats in your diet and thus need a marine oil as a natural source of true Vitamin A and D, choose raw virgin cod liver oil (this is an excellent, vetted source).
+If you do not consume organ meats in your diet and thus need marine oil as a natural source of true Vitamin A and D, choose raw virgin cod liver oil (I recommend this brand and this brand).

-The best way to go is to have both in your pantry if the food budget allows.
+The best way to go is to have both in your pantry, food budget permitting.

 If you can only afford one, choose virgin cod liver oil as it contains both Vitamins A/D and omega-3 fats (albeit not in the more potent state).